 In light of the meaning, importance and significance of the Arms of Canada, its use should be limited to those institutions for which it has been designated as an identifying symbol and those institutions responsible for its application, as described above.

-While the Federal Identity Program (FIP) policy technically permits limited decorative use of the Arms of Canada (on a certificate for example), the FIP policy centre's advice and direction for the past 10 years has been to limit its use to those institutions and documents for which it is required and to curtail other decorative uses altogether.
+While the Federal Identity Program Policy technically permits limited decorative use of the Arms of Canada (on a certificate for example), the Federal Identity Program policy centre's advice and direction is to limit its use to those institutions and documents for which it is required and to curtail other decorative uses altogether.

 The Arms of Canada was created and exists as a full-colour rendering.
-However, a modified black and white rendering of the Arms is used in the identification of institutions and offices subject to the Federal Identity Program.
+However, a modified black and white rendering of the Arms is used in the identification of institutions and offices subject to the Federal Identity Program Policy.

-Within the Government, use of the symbols is governed by the Federal Identity Program policy and standards.
+Within the Government, use of the symbols is governed by the Federal Identity Program Policy and its related standards.
 The Arms of Canada is also used by institutions not subject to the policy, including Parliament and the Federal Judiciary.

 The general measure of what specifically constitutes a trademark or copyright infringement is whether the design is so similar to an official symbol that it could be confused with that symbol by a typical person with average recall.
-Federal Identity Program officials involve other federal institutions, such as the Competition Bureau, Department of Justice Canada, and Foreign Affairs and International Trade Canada, when appropriate.
+Federal Identity Program officials involve other Government of Canada organizations, such as the Competition Bureau, Department of Justice Canada, and Foreign Affairs and International Trade Canada, when appropriate.

 Requests or complaints that pertain specifically to the National Flag of Canada or the 11-point maple leaf are to be forwarded to Canadian Heritage, State Ceremonial and Corporate Events Directorate.